letslamb/the-sveltening/README.md

 ## Toolbox
 **/layout/**
-  - low-level layout context components, _heavily_ based on Heydon Pickering & Andy Bell's [Every Layout](https://every-layout.dev).
+  - low-level layout context components, based on Heydon Pickering & Andy Bell's [Every Layout](https://every-layout.dev), and adapted for Svelte.
 These components solve most common layout needs.
-If you want to learn more about how they work and how to leverage browser algorithms to make your own design system, you should buy [Every Layout](https://every-layout.dev).
+If you want to learn more about how they work, and how to design algorithmically instead of fighting to make layouts do what you want, _**[you should buy Every Layout](https://every-layout.dev/checkout/)**_.
+Seriously, it's one of the best investments I've made in my learning journey and I can't recommend it enough.
 The website also offers a sizable chunk of their content for free, so you can sample it and see for yourself before buying.

 ### Accessible Component Templates